LegacyModdingMC/UniMixins/README.md

 The `-modular` zip contains a separate jar for each module.
 Some modules depend on other modules, see the below list.

 The game will crash if modules are missing dependencies.
-This can be suppressed by adding the `-Dunimixins.skipIntegrityChecks=true` JVM flag.
+This can be disabled in the config.

 ### Developer usage

-See [docs/developer-usage.md](docs/developer-usage.md) to see how to make a mod depend on UniMixins.
+See [docs/developer-usage.md](docs/developer-usage.md) to see how to migrate an existing build script to depend on UniMixins.

 ## List of modules